Higher Education Student Statistics: UK, 2021/22 - Notes

 - Data about students and qualifiers from Ballet West have been excluded from historic years of data in this release.
-This HE provider located in Scotland chose to optionally return data to HESA for a number of years until 2018/19.
+This HE provider located in Scotland chose to optionally return data to HESA (prior to merger with Jisc) for a number of years until 2018/19.
 Please note that data for this provider has been included in data previously published by HESA from the Alternative provider student record.

 - Data for students enrolled on HE level courses at further education (FE) colleges in Wales have only been collected in the HESA Student record from 2016/17.

 - Data was first collected for the Alternative provider student record in 2014/15.
 There have been several coverage changes to this record over the years, most notably in 2016/17 when Alternative Providers with degree awarding powers were first required to return data about students on Masters taught designated courses.
 Additionally in 2017/18 when all providers in the record were required for the first time to return postgraduates on both taught and research courses.

 In relation to the Aggregate offshore record as used in Figure 12 of this release, there have been coverage changes worth noting this year as well.
 In 2018/19 and earlier years, the Aggregate offshore record included all publicly funded HE providers in the UK and the University of Buckingham.
 From 2019/20, coverage expanded to include all English providers registered with the Office for Students’ (OfS) in the Approved (fee cap) and Approved categories and all publicly funded HE providers in Wales, Scotland and Northern Ireland.
 In 2021/22, 174 HE providers reported aggregate offshore data to Jisc.
 This increased from 171 in 2020/21.